Policy Title: Academic Scheduling

 Rooms are scheduled for each term by the Academic Scheduling Department.
 Courses and room requirements are identified through the Continuing Education Catalogue download.
 Academic Scheduling staff will adjust room assignments to maximize course registrations.

-The Coordinator, Academic Scheduling will use discretion to schedule Continuing Education courses held during the day, assuming that facilities are available.
-Due consideration will be given to the effect on the quality of regular day timetables when this is done.
+The Academic Scheduling department will use discretion to schedule Continuing Education courses held during the day, assuming that facilities are available.

 P4.
 Apprenticeship Schedules

-Apprenticeship activity is pre-scheduled according to Ministry direction for classroom instruction.
+Apprenticeship activity is pre-determined according to Ministry direction for classroom instruction.
 Apprenticeship schedules will be constructed in conjunction with postsecondary and continuing education space requirements.

 The normal scheduling guidelines for postsecondary activity do not apply to apprenticeship activity.
-Faculty guidelines according to the collective agreement will be followed where local agreements do not exist.
+Faculty guidelines according to the collective agreement will be followed where Modified Workload Arrangements do not exist.